American Forts: West

 (1863 - 1866), Topeka

 Also called Fort Folly.
 It was a roofless log stockade built by civilians for protection from Confederate raiders.
 It was never attacked.
+It was left standing for several years before it was dismantled.
 A plaque embedded in the sidewalk at 6th Street and Kansas Avenue marks the location.

 Camp Crawford